emilysas/CV/README.md

     Prior to studying at Makers Academy, I attended and won a hackathon run by Makers but Judged by external VCs.
     I have entered and won a number of debating and mooting competions, demonstrating my ability to approach a problem              strategically, and to think on my feet quickly and calmly.
-    Whilst Executive Officer at Liverpool Biennial of Contemporary Art, I took a critical look at the budget I had inherited and renegotiated contracts resulting in improved efficiencies and substantial savings of c. £3,000pa; and successfully planned      and implemented new procedures that led to improved organisational performance.
+    Whilst Executive Officer at Liverpool Biennial of Contemporary Art: I took a critical look at the budget I had inherited and renegotiated contracts resulting in improved efficiencies and substantial savings of c. £3,000pa; and successfully planned      and implemented new procedures that led to improved organisational performance.

 ### Communication and Team Work

-I work well with others, and constantly strive both to learn from others', and to share my knowledge, in order to build the team's capacity.
-I have actively participated in and contributed to a variety of discussions and meetings, and am confident meeting with clients and stakeholders.
+I work well within a team and constantly strive both to learn from, and to share my knowledge with, others in order to build the team's capacity.
+I have actively participated in, and contributed to, a variety of discussions and meetings, and am confident meeting with clients and stakeholders.

     Upon graduating from Makers Academy, I was hired as an Alumni Helper to support those currently on the course.
-    In my paralegal role at Islington Law Centre, I attended and conducted client interviews with a view to obtaining necessary     information to support employment law cases
+    As a volunteer paralegal at Islington Law Centre, I attended and conducted client interviews with a view to obtaining necessary information to support employment law cases.
-    Recognised for diplomacy, and winner of the Addleshaw Goddard Debating Competition 2010 Managed relationships at all levels within internal and external organisations including government organisations, contractors, and members of the public.
+    Recognised for diplomacy, and winner of the Addleshaw Goddard Debating Competition 2010.
+    Managed relationships at all levels within internal and external organisations including government organisations, contractors, and members of the public.
     Experienced in networking and establishing useful contacts